Taixi, Yunlin: History

 The town was formerly called Haikou (海口, meaning "seaport" or "river mouth"), a direct toponym describing the town's location at the end of the Huwei River where the river empties into the ocean.
 In 1941, the town was renamed Taixi.
 The reason for this name change was due to a perceived national shortcoming: in Taiwan, there existed four cities called Taipei (臺北, literally "Taiwan-North"), Taichung (臺中, "Taiwan-Middle"), Taitung (臺東, "Taiwan-East"), and Tainan (臺南, "Taiwan-South"), but there was no place called Taixi (臺西, "Taiwan-West").
 To fill this gap in Taiwan's place naming system, the town, which is located at the approximate middle of Taiwan's west coast, was renamed Taixi.

 Taixi was first settled by Han Chinese in the Kangxi era of the Qing Dynasty and gradually flourished through the reigns of the Yongzheng Emperor and the Qianlong Emperor.
 Families from Zhangzhou and Quanzhou with the typical Fukienese surnames Chen (陳), Chang (張), Wu (吳), Lin (林), and Ting (丁) cultivated the land and built a port.
 The port brought great prosperity to the town, and by the reign of the Qianlong Emperor, the town was thriving.
 Unfortunately, in 1898 a powerful storm hit the area, bringing floods and torrential rain which washed debris and silt from the nearby mountains down to the mouth of the river and the port.
 Almost overnight, the port was silted up, and Taixi was reduced to the small and relatively impoverished town that it is today.

 Taixi's coastal waters were traditionally used in oyster farming, but in 1991 they were zoned for offshore industrial use.

-Geography
+Demographics

 As of February 2023, Taixi had 8,420 households and a total population of 22,077, including 10,267 females and 11,810 males.